williamslab/ped-sim/README.md

 ranges from 1 to the total number of branches in that generation.
 Finally, `i[#]` gives the individual number in the given branch and generation.
 This ranges from 0 to the total number of samples requested to be simulated in the generation (inclusive).
-Thus there can be as many as the number of samples to be printed plus an additional sample: sample 0 is generally a founder individual (with the exception being for generation 2 in double cousin simulations).
+Thus, for each branch, the output contains the number of samples to be printed plus (in most cases) individual 0.
+For all generations but the last, individual 1 and a founder individual 0 are the parents of the branches they produce in the next generation.
+(The last generation does not reproduce so does not include any founders or samples labeled individual 0.)
+The only exception to the rule that individual 0 is a founder is in generation 2 in double cousin simulations: indivuals 0 and 1 in both branches are siblings of each other and marry an individual from the other branch (who descend from distinct founding parents).

 ------------------------------------------------------